eth-educators/ethstaker-guides/merge-devnet.md

 [*#TestingTheMerge*](https://twitter.com/search?q=%23TestingTheMerge) is an Ethereum community initiative to test [the merge upgrade](https://ethereum.org/en/eth2/merge/) with various testnets.
 It is being spear headed by [Marius van der Wijden](https://twitter.com/vdWijden) and [Parithosh Jayanthi](https://twitter.com/parithosh_j).
 It is meant to test the recent experimental features added to various Ethereum clients supporting this protocol upgrade.

-This guide is meant for people with some experience in running Ethereum clients and using the command-line interface (CLI).
+This guide is meant for people with little or some experience in running Ethereum clients and using the command-line interface (CLI).
 It will show you step by step how to setup your machine to join the *merge-devnet-3* by giving you the instructions to install and configure all the tools needed.
 It will assume you are using a modern linux distribution with systemd and APT (like Ubuntu 20.04, but it should work on most recent debian derivatives) on a modern x86 CPU (Intel, AMD).
 A clean install of your operating system on a dedicated machine or a virtual machine before proceeding is preferable.

+The *merge-devnet-3* testnet is likely to be short-lived.

 ## Overview